withastro/compiler/SYNTAX_SPEC.md

 </Fragment>
 ```

-The behavior is otherwise identical to the shorthand syntax.
+This form may accept attributes, unlike the shorthand syntax.

 #### HTML doctype